 Kayla Keenan joined the UN Development Programme in 2007 and most recently has worked with the Kuwait, Yemen and Lao Peoples' Democratic Republic Country Offices.
 While on detail assignment with the UN Development Programme Kuwait Country Office, she assisted senior management in the design of their flagship project with the Government of Kuwait on development planning and monitoring and evaluation for the Kuwait National Development Plan.
 With the UN Development Programme Yemen Country Office she was the Monitoring and Evaluation Specialist for the international community’s core electoral project post-Arab Spring Transition.
 And in the Lao PDR Country office she served as the Head of Programme Support.
 Prior to her work in the field, Kayla was stationed at UN Development Programme Headquarters in the Bureau for Development Policy working with the then Capacity Development, Poverty and Democratic Governance Groups.
 She covered issues including anti-corruption and rule of law, the Aid/Development Effectiveness and Financing for Development agendas, and she was the Millennium Development Goals Network and Policy Network Facilitator and lead coordinator for UN Development Programme's representation and participation in the 2010 UN General Assembly Millennium Development Goals Summit.
 Before joining UNDP, Kayla worked at the Organization for Economic Co-operation and Development (OECD) from 2004-2007 as Special Assistant to the Deputy Director and a Project Coordinator (Trade and Development Cooperation Directorates).
 From 2000-2003 Kayla worked in the private sector with experience in Project Management, Risk Analysis and Marketing Communications for General Electric and Microsoft.
 She holds a M.A. in Political Science and double B.A. in Political Science and International Relations.

 Michael Stanley-Jones is Programme Management Officer responsible for communications, knowledge management and outreach at the Poverty-Environment Facility based in Nairobi.
 His most recent position was as Public Information Officer with the UN Environment Programme Secretariat of the Basel, Rotterdam and Stockholm Conventions in Geneva (2009-2014).
-Michael served as Environmental Information Management Officer with the Aarhus Convention Secretariat at UN Economic Commission for Europe (UNECE) and managed the Aarhus Clearinghouse for Environmental Democracy (2004 to 2009).
-Before joining the UN, Michael served as elected chair of the Santa Clara Basin Watershed Management Initiative in California’s Silicon Valley region (2002-2003) and helped develop historic pollution prevention plans to address copper, mercury and nickel contamination of the San Francisco estuary.
-He also served as an expert advisor during negotiation of the Danube River Protection Convention (1994) and the Kiev Protocol on Pollutant Release and Transfer Registers (2003) to the UNECE Aarhus Convention (1998).
-Michael holds a B.A. in Government from San Jose State University and a Master’s degree in Political Science from The Claremont Graduate University in Claremont, California.
+Michael served as Environmental Affairs Officer with the UN Economic Commission for Europe in the secretariat of the Aarhus Convention (1998) and managed the Aarhus Clearinghouse for Environmental Democracy from 2004 to 2009.
+Before joining the UN, Michael served as California State Director of Clean Water Action / Clean Water Fund, chaired the Santa Clara Basin Watershed Management Initiative in California’s Silicon Valley region from 2002 to 2003 and developed historic pollution prevention plans to address copper, mercury and nickel contamination of the San Francisco estuary.
+He also served as an expert advisor during negotiation of the Danube River Protection Convention (1994) and the Kiev Protocol on Pollutant Release and Transfer Registers (2003).
+Michael holds a B.A. in Government from San Jose State University (California State University) and a Master of Arts of Politics from The Claremont Graduate University in Claremont, California.

 Shitaye Temam is Programme Management Assistant and supports the Poverty-Environment Facility on programme reporting, human resources issues and website support.
 Prior to joining the UN-Environment, Shitaye worked with the World Food Programme.
 She holds a Master’s degree in Social Science from the University of Nairobi and speaks French.